astralfrontier/creative-universe/README.md

 1. Put them into `content/SECTION`, alongside Markdown files
 2. Put them into `static`, where they're available at the root URL

+To retroactively add an image from some URL, use `npm run add-banner`.

 ## Sass/CSS and JS components

 Libraries like Bulma and fontawesome are managed via NPM.
-Look at `package.json` to see the copyfiles command I had to use for fontawesome webfonts and jQuery.
+Static files are copied over by a Gulp task.

 If I ever migrate past basic jQuery, I might include a JS build pipeline, but we don't need that right now.